RinGotou/Kagami/README.md

 free implementation with C++17.

 ## About repo branch
 "master" is complete version of code in "testing" branch.
-IT'S NOT REAL STABLE BRANCH! "x.x-stable" is the stable version of interpreter. "testing" is current developing branch.
+IT'S NOT REAL STABLE BRANCH! "testing" is current developing branch.

+"x.x-stable" is real stable version of interpreter.

 ## How to use these codes?